BSNL: Merger and acquisitions

-On 27-July-2022, the Government of India announced another revival package for the state-owned BSNL, for providing 4G and 5G services making the PSU more viable and vibrant and turning it into a profit making organization; under this policy decision the government also merged BBNL with BSNL.
+On 27-July-2022, the Union of India announced another revival package for the state-owned BSNL, for providing 4G and 5G services making the PSU more viable and vibrant and turning it into a profit making organisation; under this policy decision the government also merged BBNL with BSNL.

 Controversies

-Website hacking
+Website Hacking

 In 2012 Nikhil Thakur, a hacker and Internet activist, broke into the Madhya Pradesh BSNL website and later on hacked the India BSNL website.

 Cyberattack

-In July 2017, BSNL suffered a cyberattack, in Karnataka, when malware affected the telco's broadband network using modems with default passwords.
+In July-2017, BSNL suffered a cyberattack, in Karnataka, when malware affected the telco's broadband network using modems with default passwords.
 The virus reportedly affected 60,000 modems and blocked their internet connectivity.
 Later, BSNL issued an advisory notice to its broadband customers, urging them to change their default router username and passwords.